Nomad-Media/samples-js/movies/content-admin-movies/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Adds a tag or collection to a content.](ref:addtagorcollection)
+> For more information about the API call used got to [Add Tag Or Collection](https://developer.nomad-cms.com/docs/add-tag-or-collection)

 ## Create Tag or Collection